weichuan888/Lovelace-1/Parcours/PWA - progressive web apps/readme.md

 6. Iterate until you get 100 everywhere.
 7. Test on your mobile phone and see what happens.
 With chance, on Android you'll see a popup at the bottom, inviting you to save the website onto your phone homescreen!
 ![](./assets/add-to-homescreen.jpg)
-Alibaba, the Chinese Amazon, notices a 48% increase in user engagement thanks to this invite.
+Alibaba, the Chinese Amazon, notices a 48% increase in user engagement thanks to this invite ([source](https://developers.google.com/web/showcase/2016/alibaba)).
 This is worth fighting for !

 ## Going further